Azure/azure-sdk-for-js/arch-design-questions.md

 - JS - { sessionConnections: } property when client is initialized (required if specifying a session)
 - Python - top level service bus client instance?

-## The user doesn't necessarily know which sessions exist
+## The user doesn't necessarily know which sessions exist (round-robin sessions)

 **Problem**